 Ok, this concept makes sense, but specifically where do companies fail?

 Communication faux pas you would never try with your friends/family.
 No-reply emails are an easy example.
 One-way communication that usually generates issues or questions, with the easiest avenue for a response cut off.
 Users immediately know the company does not care enough to hear the response.
+The worst I’ve seen of this is notifications of account suspension or other serious problems.
 Imagine a friend delivering news to you in person, shushing you as they leave saying “visit my website if you have questions”.
 The idea of a friend doing the exact same thing (sending a no-reply email) is preposterous.
 Hiding behind some sort of anonymous send bot so you can’t say anything in return?
 This would end a friendship.
-Other examples include hiding contact information deeply within a website to avoid contact in the first place, chat support from slow over-extended reps while the customer is quickly timed out for inactivity, and canned email replies that rarely reflect an understanding of the original communication.
+It is almost as bad as breaking up with your partner by voice mail, and ending it with “please don’t call back”.

 Enough complaining, what positive things should they be doing?

 This is actually where the most work is needed.
 Assuming you haven’t offended or annoyed your customers with bad interactions, you still need to actively build a feeling of friendship.
 My complaints above might be trite and personal (exactly what ruins friendships), but they should be obvious versions of a simple theme: “don’t disrespect your customer or their needs”.
 It’s interesting that such obvious irritating failures are spoiling so many otherwise solid consumer relationships.